Staff Biographies

 Executive Director

-A veteran journalist, Jenn directs the development of Western Water news, the Layperson’s Guide series on key water topics, the Foundation’s Colorado River project, poster maps and tours, and various workshops and conferences.
+A veteran journalist who has covered water issues across the West for some 25 years, Jenn joined the Water Education Foundation in 2014.
+She directs the development of Western Water news, the Layperson’s Guide series on key water topics, the Foundation’s Colorado River project, water maps and tours, and various workshops and conferences.
 She oversees the Water Leader programs and leads fund-raising, external communications, and website and social media efforts.

 In December 2016, she led an international journalism workshop on water issues for UNESCO (United Nations Educational, Scientific and Cultural Organization).
 Held in Tehran, the workshop included participants from Iran, Pakistan, Turkmenistan, Oman and Malaysia.
 You can read her blog about the experience here.